 Constipation is a common problem in older cats and is seen occasionally in younger ones as well.
 Cats who have had a broken pelvis are prone to constipation because the nerves to the intestines or the pelvic canal the colon passes through can be damaged.
 Some cats are born with a deficiency in the nerve connections to the colon, which then doesn’t contract properly to move stools along.
-In these cats the colon can eventually become so dilated and damaged, a condition called megacolon, that it has to be surgically removed.
+In these cats the colon can eventually become so dilated and damaged that it has to be surgically removed.
+This condition is called megacolon.
 Most of the time, though, the typical constipated cat is older and the intestinal tract seems to be slowing down with age.

-Constipated cats may have small, hard stools; large, hard stools; or clay-like, sticky stools.
+Signs and symptoms: Constipated cats may have small, hard stools; large, hard stools; or clay-like, sticky stools.
 Any of these can make it difficult for stools to pass.
-Affected cats are usually straining to pass stool, not eating well and often are drooling or vomiting.
-They usually come in to see us dehydrated, which makes constipation worse.
+Affected cats are usually straining to pass stool, not eating well and are often drooling or vomiting.
+They usually come in to see us in a dehydrated state, which makes constipation worse.

 Most cats will tolerate these procedures awake but occasionally we have to sedate or anesthetize a cat to treat it.
-If constipation has occurred because some other illness made the cat dehydrated or there is hair or fibrous material in the stool making it hard that may be all we need to do, besides treating the underlying problem.
+Sometimes constipation has occurred because some other illness made the cat dehydrated or there is hair or fibrous material in the stool making it hard.
+In these cases a single enema may be all we need to do, besides treating the underlying problem.
 Most of the time, however, constipation is a long term problem that requires dietary management and medication.